 Give yourself credit – pumping is a lot of work.

 There were many times I was so sick of pumping.
-I had a screaming, hungry newborn and a toddler that was given less than normal attention.
+I had a screaming, hungry newborn and a toddler that was getting far less than normal attention.
 I was exhausted, hungry, and frustrated.
 I felt like all I did was pump, especially in the beginning.
+There were times I cried.
+I wanted to call it a day and be done.
 But remind yourself, it gets better – and the rewards feel so good.
 I had some really low points and I somehow managed to power through them – I won’t lie, the first weeks, the first few months were struggle.

 Remind yourself of the good!